-Over the summer, I spent three weeks on a travel study in Poland as an Auschwitz Jewish Center Fellow.
+I spent three weeks on a travel study in Poland as an Auschwitz Jewish Center Fellow.
 This program takes ten graduate level students from around the world to Poland to study the Holocaust and other related topics.
-This was, hands down, no-questions-asked, the single most incredible experience of my life.
-A month after returning home, I am still caught up in this whirlwind of a trip and in awe of all of the things we were able to see and do.
+This was one of the most incredible experiences of my life.
+A month after returning home, I was still in awe of all the things we were able to see and do.
 Between being overwhelmed by it and continuing to process the experience, writing about it has proven to be terribly difficult.

-You have to remember why we were there–to study the Holocaust.
-Although we certainly had time to experience Poland–walking centuries old cities, chatting over lattes in the endless cafes, admiring the beautiful architecture in Krakow and juxtaposing it with the more modern style of Warsaw, consuming more pierogi than I thought was possible – the very nature of our program was dark and involved difficult topics.
+You have to remember we were there–to study the Holocaust.
+Although we had time to experience Poland–walking centuries old cities, chatting over lattes in the endless cafes, consuming more pierogies than I thought was possible, admiring the beautiful historic architecture in Krakow and the more modern style of Warsaw.
+The very nature of our program was dark and involved difficult topics.
 I have spent the better part of the last decade studying this time-period, but none of it actually prepared me for being in this space.

-Studying the worst crime known to man through the pages of books and behind the screen of a computer is nothing compared to standing before a mass grave, travelling on a train that runs on the same tracks that carried millions of people to their deaths, passing under the infamous Arbeit Macht Frie sign, or walking through the gates of Auschwitz-Birkenau and along the selection platform to the location of a crematorium.
-Don’t get me wrong – as hard as it was, I wouldn’t trade this experience for anything.
+Studying the worst crime known to man through the pages of books and behind the screen of a computer is nothing compared to standing before a mass grave, travelling on a train running on the same tracks that carried millions of people to their deaths, passing under the infamous Arbeit Macht Frie sign, or walking through the gates of Auschwitz-Birkenau and along the selection platform of a crematorium.
+As hard as it was, I wouldn’t trade this experience for anything.
 Learning and teaching about the Holocaust is what I do.
 It is an extremely important task, especially with everything going on in the world today.
 This journey reinforced that for me.
 One particular day of my time in Poland speaks to this more than any other.
-This is the day that I spent seeking silence in Auschwitz.
+This is the day I spent seeking silence in Auschwitz.

-Shortly after we arrived and cleared admissions and security, we all split up to tour on our own.
+Shortly after we arrived, cleared admissions and security, we all split up to tour on our own.
 It is an odd thing to experience Auschwitz alone.
-I was extremely grateful that our initial days visiting the camp were guided by Pawel and Maciek.
-I wouldn’t have had any clue of where to start or what I should do with my time there.
-There is simply too much to see and too many people moving in different directions to make much sense of it without having some point of reference.
+I was extremely grateful that Pawel and Maciek guided our initial days visiting the camp.
+I wouldn’t have had any clue of where to start.
+There is so much to see and too many people moving in different directions to make sense of it without having some point of reference.
 Additionally, the previous experiences here had been full of hustle-and-bustle, keeping up with a schedule or the tour guide, and trying to dodge other visitors.
 For anyone who has been here before, you know what I am talking about.

-I spent some time revisiting some of the exhibitions that we had already seen on our tour.
-I also decided to check out the national exhibition galleries that we had to skip on our previous visit.
-Although going through the galleries was interesting, it was not what I was looking for.
+I spent some time revisiting some exhibitions that we had already seen on our tour.
+I also checked out the national exhibition galleries that we had to skip on our previous visit.
+Although going through the exhibits was interesting, it was not what I was searching for.
 I wanted to find a few moments to myself, away from the crowds.
-Eventually, I found myself sitting on an bench between two of the buildings.
-Just sitting and thinking.
+Eventually, I sat on a bench between two of the buildings.
 I cannot remember exactly what I was thinking about.
-There were several times when, as I sat there looking in to the camp, I was surprised that there were minutes when I couldn’t see anyone in any direction.
+There were several times when, as I sat there looking around the camp, I was surprised there were minutes when I couldn’t see anyone in any direction.
 It was eerie.
-Sitting on this bench with the sun shining and a slight breeze on this clear summer day, I tried picturing what it was like then, but the landscape is so much different than it was back then.
-I am very grateful for this fact now.
+Sitting on this bench with the sun shining and a slight breeze on this cloudless summer day, I tried picturing what it was like then, but the landscape is so much different from it was back then.

 Out of the corner of my eye, I saw four headstones just on the other side of Crematorium II.
 From our previous tour, I knew what they meant.
-These headstones, each in a different language, marked a disposal site of human remains.
-With the ruins of the crematorium close by, the headstones memorialized thousands of Jews and other victims of the Nazi regime whose ashes were interred here.
+These tombstones, each in a different language, marked a disposal site of human remains.
+With the ruins of the crematorium nearby, the headstones memorialized thousands of Jews and other victims of the Nazi regime, whose ashes were interred here.
 This is when I realized why I was here–why I had felt the urge to come back.
-I had studied this space for weeks but had not taken the time to mourn or pay my respects to those who died here.
+I had studied this space for weeks, but had not taken the time to mourn or pay my respects to those who died here.
 I bent down and grabbed a handful of stones from the gravel path.
-The irony was certainly not lost on me when I counted six stones in my hand.
-As one group left the site of the headstones, I approached.
+As a group left the site, I approached.
 I was entirely alone.
-No one was around, not even close.
-I had found the silence that I had sought all day.
+It was the silence I sought all day.
 As I placed the rocks on the headstones (a custom in the Jewish tradition to show respect for the dead), the tears began to flow.
 I couldn’t stop it, nor did I try.
 I said a few prayers, including what I remembered of the Kaddish–the Jewish prayer of mourning.
-Returning that morning and seeking silence in Auschwitz, I wasn’t sure what I was looking for, but in that moment, I knew that I had found it.
+Returning that morning and seeking silence in Auschwitz, I wasn’t sure what I was looking for, but at that moment, I knew I had found it.